abdullahejazjanjua/dino-resnet-ssl/README.md

 ## Usage

 ### Training
-> Refer to `main.py` for a list of availiable arguments
+> Refer to `main.py` for a list of availiable arguments.
 ```bash
 python main.py --epochs 30 --model_size 50 --device "cuda"  --dataset_path "path_to_your_dataset" --save_dir "path_to_save_model_checkpoints"
 ```